 Every year, hundreds of passionate groups and individuals generously donate their time and energy to care for the 1,033 provincial parks and protected areas in British Columbia.
 BC Parks values the exceptional contributions made by volunteers and recognizes those who go above and beyond through the annual achievement awards.

-- Individual Volunteer – Brian Moorhead
+- 2017 Volunteer of the Year – Brian Moorhead

 2016 Award Winners

 Volunteer of the Year Nominees

 - Al & Paul Freeze

 Volunteer Group of the Year Nominees